Shihab Ghanem

-Ghanem's poems have been translated into 12 languages.
+Ghanem is also a translator, translating modern Arabic poems into English, as well as works from around the world into Arabic.
+His poems have been translated into 12 languages.

 Biography

 Shihab Muhammad Abduh Ghanem Al-Hashmi was born in Aden in 1940 and completed his secondary education at Aden College.
 He then obtained a double degree in Mechanical and Electrical engineering from Aberdeen University in Scotland in 1964.
 Ghanem obtained a master's degree in Water Resources Development from Roorkee University in India in 1975 and a Doctorate in industrial development from the economics department of Cardiff University in Wales in 1989.
 He became a Fellow of the Institution of Mechanical Engineers of UK in 1990, and a Fellow of the Institute of Management of UK in 1990.
+He also received an honorary Doctorate in 2015 from Soka University in Japan.

 Engineering career

 Ghanem worked as Deputy Permanent Secretary of Public Works and Communications in Aden, Chief engineer of Eterno Supplies in Lebanon, Plant Manager of Gulf Eternit in Dubai.
-Between 1988 and 2003 he worked as Director of Engineering of Dubai Ports and Jebel Free Zone, and managing director of Mohammed Bin Rashid Technology Park.
+He was editor of "World of Engineering" from 1996 to 1999.
+Between 1988 and 2023 he worked as Director of Engineering of DP World and Jebel Free Zone, and managing director of Mohammed Bin Rashid Technology Park.

 Literary career

-Ghanem was editor of Aden College magazine (1957–60), committee member of Al-Muntada, the UAE first literary magazine (1983–87), member of the advisory committee of Shuoon Adabiyah UAE writers magazine (2003–2005), member of advisory committee of Kalima translation project (2011–2015), advisor of Aden College website since it was established in 2009, advisor of Al-Mishkat literary magazine since 2012, and co-founder and advisor of the international poetry festival Poetic Heart since 2011.
+Ghanem was editor of Aden College magazine (1957–60), committee member of Al-Muntada, the UAE first literary magazine (1983–87), member of the advisory committee of Shuoon Adabiyah UAE writers magazine (2003–2005), member of advisory committee of Kalima translation project (2011–2015), advisor of Aden College website since it was established in 2009, advisor of Al-Mishkat literary magazine since 2012, and an Advisory member of Kalima project.
+He is the co-founder and advisor of the international poetry festival Poetic Heart since 2011.

-Ghanem has published 62 books, including 24 volumes of translations of verse from Arabic to English or English to Arabic.
-His 16 poetry books include: Arabic: Complete Poetry works (2009), One Hundred and One Poems (2011), Al-Amwaj (2015).
-English: Shades of Love (1995), In the Valley of the Muses (2011).
+Ghanem has published 62 books, including 24 collections of translations of verse from Arabic to English or English to Arabic.
+His 16 poetry books include works in Arabic such as Complete Poetry works (2009), One Hundred and One Poems (2011), and Al-Amwaj (2015), as well as works which have been translated into English: Shades of Love (1995), In the Valley of the Muses (2011) and other collections.